andrijun0406/DellAzureStackHCI/Deployment/README.md

 * To validate the cluster without errors, it might be a good idea to disable iDRAC adapters first as the validation report would complain as Cluster would not be able to communicate using this network (for obvious reasons)
 * Use the following Script [09_Test-Cluster](09_Test-Cluster.ps1), please update the hostnames variables first accodingly.
 * Script should be run with PowerShell as admin in the management host.
-* Review the report, and resolve all warnings and errors before creating a cluster.
+* Review the HTML Report which is generated in C:\Windows\Cluster\Reports, and resolve all warnings and errors before creating a cluster.

+### Task 11 - Test Cluster

 #### Task 10a - Prep for cluster setup
 As a sanity check first, consider running the following commands to make sure that your servers don't already belong to a cluster: